 Okay, so how do I get my hands on one?

 Unlike couture gowns, NFTs don’t exist in the physical world.
-They’re strictly digital assets made up of unique lines of code that are stored on something called the “blockchain,” which is like an immutable digital ledger, or, to use real-life terms, a receipt written in stone.
+They’re strictly digital assets made up of unique lines of code that are stored on something called the “blockchain,” which is like an immutable digital ledger, or, a receipt written in stone.
 You need cryptocurrency to buy one, specifically Ethereum.

 None of that made sense.
 This is where I stop paying attention.